ProblemSecurity Advisory SYM07-010 - Veritas Volume Replicator: Denial of Service Vulnerability in Veritas Administrative Service

 Exploit publicly available No

-A Denial of Service (DoS) vulnerability has been identified and resolved in the Symantec Veritas Volume Replicator (VVR) option, specifically in the administrative service.
-Symantec VVR ships as a licensable option with Symantec Storage Foundation Solutions Suites.
+A Denial of Service (DoS) vulnerability has been identified and resolved in the Veritas Volume Replicator (VVR) option, specifically in the administrative service.
+VVR ships as a licensable option with Storage Foundation Solutions Suites.
 If the VVR option is installed, successful implementation of a DoS attack could terminate the service.
 In some circumstances, resource exhaustion as a result of the DoS could potentially lead to additional system degradation.

 This DoS, if successfully exploited, will most likely be the result of an internal attack by an authorized malicious user on the network since network access would normally be required to reach the affected service port.
 Any potentially successful attack by a non-authorized remote attacker will most likely be a scenario of interactive user involvement by enticing a user to run or by allowing malicious code to be run that could successfully impact a vulnerable system.

 Updates are available for all supported products.
-Symantec recommends customers apply the latest product update available for their supported product versions to enhance their security posture and protect against potential security threats of this nature.
+Veritas recommends customers apply the latest product update available for their supported product versions to enhance their security posture and protect against potential security threats of this nature.

 To determine if the VVR option is installed on a system